This yummy and nutritious instant pot detox soup will satisfy your taste buds and your cravings!

 Fiber is an important part of a well-balanced diet.
 Unfortunately, Americans need more fiber in their diets.
 Most Americans only get 15 grams of fiber daily, if that.
 Women need at least 21 to 25 grams of fiber, and men need 30 to 38 grams.

-Each one-cup serving of our green detox soup contains seven grams of fiber, helping you get your fill of both soluble and insoluble fiber.
+Each one-cup serving of our green instant pot detox soup contains seven grams of fiber, helping you get your fill of both soluble and insoluble fiber.
 The word soluble means “to dissolve,” so insoluble fiber doesn’t dissolve during the digestion process.
 Instead, the fiber in vegetables like zucchini and kale passes through our systems faster, and extra fat sometimes hitches a ride or gets pushed out.

 With that in mind, eating more fiber inevitably leads to weight loss.
 When fruits and vegetables expand in our stomachs, we feel fuller for longer.
 Eating our daily allowance of fiber-filled foods may also help reduce cravings for sugar and salt.
-If our bodies lack vitamins and minerals found in fiber based foods, we’ll turn to foods that satisfy when hunger hits.
+If our bodies lack vitamins and minerals found in fiber-based foods, we’ll turn to foods that satisfy when hunger hits.
 Namely: fat, sugar, and salt.
 In the human body, hunger seldom wants a salad, yet eating salad is one of the most ingenious ways to stop food cravings.

 Related: Check out our list of the Top 20 Detox Foods to add to your next grocery list.

-Making Instant Pot Green Detox Soup
+Making Green Instant Pot Detox Soup

 The first step in making this soup is chopping the vegetables.
-Since we’ll blend this soup in the final step, the vegetables need only a rough chop.
+Since we’ll blend this soup in the final step, the vegetables only need a rough chop.
 Next, we’ll cook the onions using the Sauté function in the Instant Pot.
-This usually takes about five minutes, until the onions are softened.
+It usually takes about five minutes until the onions are softened.
 After that, throw in the zucchini, broccoli, and kale, and give them a big stir for another five minutes.
 The veggies should turn greener and get evenly coated with the olive oil from the onions.
 Finally, pour in the broth, set the timer for 12 minutes on high pressure, and wait for the unit to beep.

 When the pressure is fully released, remove the lid and add the herbs, lemon juice, and garlic.
 Blend the soup until it’s smooth.
 If you have a smaller blender, you may need to puree the soup in two rounds.